MenduDev/Mendu_Chatbot_prototype/README.md

 to do:
+- implement a vector datbase for storage of all textual content (user data, conversations, guidelines)
 - implement conversation summary tool to work around the 4090 token limitation
 - implemenation of 'Demi Flow' for a more hardcoded responses from the chatbot